-Responsibility for the specific relationships and sex education programme lays with Nicola Lyde PSHE lead and Rachel Pickard SENCO / Assistant Head (this will also normally include relevant curriculum staff from science, religiouseducation, physical education, RSE and PSHE.
+Responsibility for the specific relationships and sex education programme lays with Rachel Pickard Assistant Head (this will also normally include relevant curriculum staff from science, religious education, physical education, RSE and PSHE.)

 However, all staff will be involved in developing the attitudes and values aspect of the RSE programme.
 They will be role models for pupils of good, healthy, wholesome relationships as between staff, other adults and pupils.
 They will also be contributing to the development of pupils' personal and social skills.